-Data format: text for title of document, number (date, yyyy-mm-dd format) for date of adoption, and text (hyperlink) for link to the document.
+Data format: text for title of document, number (date, yyyy-mm-dd format) for date of adoption, and text (hyperlink) for general overview and link to the document.

 3.3.
 Annex III, Table 2: Information on adaptation, which may affect delivery of Energy Union objectives and targets and the long-term Union GHG emission reduction commitments under the Paris Agreement